gman999/doc/openbsd/soekris-4801-openbsd.md

 	System hostname? (short form, e.g. 'foo')

-Next the list of interfaces will be listed, both wired and the recognized wireless devices.
-This can be configured for DHCP, as it will only be used to pull the relevant install sets from an OpenBSD mirror.
+Next the list of interfaces is displayed, both wired and wireless devices.
+This can be configured for DHCP if available, as it will only be used to pull the relevant install sets from a remote OpenBSD mirror.
 Note that the interfaces only apply temporarily to the bootstrap computer, and will need to be adjusted manually on the actual Soekris device which uses sis(4) for the network interfaces.

 	Password for root account? (will not echo)